whoseunassailable/readiculous_frontend/README.md

-Certainly!
-Here's a comprehensive `README.md` file tailored for the [readiculous\_frontend](https://github.com/whoseunassailable/readiculous_frontend) project:

 ---

 # 📚 Readiculous Frontend

 **Readiculous Frontend** is the Flutter-based frontend application for the Readiculous project.
-It provides a cross-platform user interface for the Readiculous ecosystem, aiming to deliver a seamless reading experience across devices.
+It provides a cross-platform user interface for the Readiculous ecosystem.
+This application aims to help librarians to shelve books based on the recommendation of the people nearby.

 ## 🚀 Features